lilyball/textmate-bundles/Bundles/R.tmbundle/Support/lib/help.markdown

 ## Run Selection/Document In R
 <button>&nbsp;&#x2318;R&nbsp;</button>
-It executes the current document or selection in a self-sufficient environment of the command-line version of R and it displays the output in an HTML window.
+It executes the current document or selection (if the selection only contains out-commented R code the current document) in a self-sufficient environment of the command-line version of R and it displays the output in an HTML window.
 By default new plots use the "pdf" device and are placed in a temporary folder and displayed at the end of the HTML window.

 ## Execute Selection/Document In R (Insert/Pasteboard/Tooltip)
 <button>&nbsp;^&#x2318;R&nbsp;</button>